Internet-of-People/iop-location-based-network/doc/DeveloperGuide.md

 Accordingly, you can find a lot of `// TODO` comments in the source calling to (re)consider algorithms, error handling and other implementations.

-### Error handling

-Currently status codes returned in ProtoBuf responses are completely lacking, only "some error occured" is returned to the other peer.
-Additionally, the status codes in the protocol definition are not really worked out yet.
-We should create our own exception hierarchy so as we can return proper status codes in the ProtoBuf responses.
-Additionally, status codes should be properly worked out and we should consider sharing status codes with other components, e.g. the Profile server and define codes in a shared file e.g. IopCommon.proto.

 ## Architecture